 For this bloody Mary Popsicle recipe, I don’t just use canned tomato sauces and juices.
 The fresh Campari tomatoes in this recipe add a slight sweetness and tanginess to the Bloody Mary Ice Pops.

 So, what is your favorite summer time treat?

 Bloody Mary Ice Pops

-In a blender, add the Campari tomatoes and ½ stalk of celery
+- In a blender, blend Campari tomatoes and chopped celery

-Using a sieve, separate the liquid from the pulp.
-Don’t discard the pulp.
-You can use it for various recipes in place of vegetable stock.
+- Using a sieve, separate the liquid from the pulp.

-Wrap the end of the Celery stick that is protruding out of the ice pop with foil.
-This will prevent the celery stalk from being frozen.
+- Wrap the other end of the Celery stick with foil to prevent celery from freezing

-Place the Bloody Mary ice pops in the freezer and allow freezing overnight
+- Place the Bloody Mary ice pops in the freezer